TUNI-IINES/ScalableFormation_RAL2024/README.md

 The main authors are Hoang Pham, Nadun Ranasinghe, and Dong Le.

-The repository was inherited from Widhi Atman's repository.
+The repository was inherited from and supported by Widhi Atman's repository.

 ## Brief Description
 There are three branches: